 Fixed maturity securities are purchased to support our investment strategies, which are developed based on factors including rate of return, maturity, credit risk, duration, tax considerations and regulatory requirements.
 Our investments in fixed maturity securities have been designated as available-for-sale ("AFS") and are carried at fair value, net of allowance for expected credit losses, with unrealized gains and losses included within AOCI, net of deferred income taxes.
 Fair values for fixed maturity securities are principally a function of current market conditions and are primarily valued based on quoted prices in markets that are not active or model inputs that are observable or unobservable.
 We recognize investment income on fixed maturities based on the effective interest method, which results in the recognition of a constant rate of return on the investment equal to the prevailing rate at the time of purchase or at the time of subsequent adjustments of book value.
-Realized gains and losses on sales of our fixed maturity securities are determined on the first-in first-out cost basis.
-We generally record security transactions on a trade date basis except for private placements, which are recorded on a settlement date basis.
-Realized gains and losses on sales of fixed maturity securities are reported within Recognized gains and losses, net in the accompanying Condensed Consolidated Statements of Operations.
+In our title segment, realized gains and losses on sales of our fixed maturity securities are determined on the basis of the cost of the specific investments sold and are credited or charged to income on a trade date basis.
+Our F&G segment uses FIFO cost basis and generally records security transactions on a trade date basis except for private placements, which are recorded on a settlement date basis.
+Realized gains and losses on sales of fixed maturity securities are reported within Recognized gains and losses, net in the accompanying unaudited Condensed Consolidated Statements of Earnings.
 Fixed maturity securities AFS are subject to an allowance for credit loss and changes in the allowance are reported in net earnings as a component of Recognized gains and losses, net.
 For details on our policy around allowance for expected credit losses on AFS securities, refer to Note D Investments.